B2B SaaS Marketing KPIs: Behind the Numbers

 - Marketing channels affect LTV-to-CAC ratios.
 Paid channels raise CAC.
 Organic channels are cheaper.

-Given all those considerations, we believe a ratio of 6:1 is a better target for SaaS companies that aren’t seeking extremely high growth.
+Given all those considerations, we believe a ratio of 4:1 is a better target for SaaS companies that aren’t seeking extremely high growth.
 As with other metrics, though, your ideal LTV:CAC ratio will vary by industry.
 The below table shares LTV-to-CAC ratio benchmarks for 10 SaaS industries.

 Customers come and customers go.
 It’s the latter we try to limit.

 Churn tells you the story of customer turnover.
 Say you have 1,000 customers and you lose 100 of them over the course of a year.
 That means your annual churn is 10%.
 This would be high for a B2B SaaS company; according to our experience, an acceptable churn rate is 5-7%.

 While it may seem like churn is a KPI that is only relevant to the customer service or retention team, it has an important role in marketing.
 It tells you if you’re reaching the right audience with your campaigns, and if you’re communicating the right value proposition.
 In other words, your marketing campaign might get big numbers of customers in the door, but if they aren’t the kind of customer you’re looking for, you will be caught in a revolving door of customers who come and go instead of sticking around.